 61. Summertime and festivals go hand-in-hand.
 Check out our family events calendar and hit a different festival each weekend.
 Admission is usually free!

 62. Take a tour of the Boeing factory where they make real-life airplanes and watch your plane-crazy kid’s eyes go wide with excitement.

 63. Grab a curbside seat along 4th Ave. to see this magnificent summer parade make its way through downtown Seattle.

-69. Grab a “discovery backpack” at this nature center and explore the outdoors with your kiddos.
+69. Check out a “discovery backpack” at this Bellevue nature center and explore the outdoors with your kid crew.

-72. Go on a mini family vaca where you don’t need to bring sunscreen, but you will need your swimsuits and goggles.
+73. Go on a mini family vacay where you don’t need to bring sunscreen, but you will need your swimsuits and goggles.